CERT/CC

 A SiLK installation consists of two categories of applications: the analysis suite and the packing system.

-Analysis suite
+Analysis Suite

 The SiLK analysis suite is a collection of command-line tools for processing SiLK Flow records created by the SiLK packing system.
 These tools read binary files containing SiLK Flow records and partition, sort, and count these records.
 The most important analysis tool is rwfilter(1), an application for querying the central data repository for SiLK Flow records that satisfy a set of filtering options.
 The tools are intended to be combined in various ways to perform an analysis task.
 A typical analysis uses UNIX pipes and intermediate data files to share data between invocations of tools.